 Located at Waddell Elementary in Manchester this program offers education and support services for the entire family.
 Services include home visiting, parent-child playgroups, positive youth development, parenting education, support for family childcare providers, resources and referrals to community services, adult education, preschool care and after-school care.
-Waddell Elementary School Virtual Playgroups are held on Wednesdays from 10:00 –10:30 a.m.
-Registration:
+Waddell Elementary School Virtual Playgroups held on Thursdays from 10:00 –10:30 am.

 Successful Teens Excelling as Parents and Partners (STEPP)